 Project staff identify all small archival repositories in the region, survey and assess their archival collections, and create summary finding aids to these collections.
 The finding aids are made publicly accessible in an online searchable database developed by the Philadelphia Area Consortium of Special Collections Libraries (PACSCL).
 In this single online location researchers can search collections held at a wide range of Philadelphia-area archival repositories, from the smallest all-volunteer organizations to the largest professional institutions.

 Project staff also serve as a resource for area small repositories, providing them with information on their collections as well as advice on issues of archival management and collections stewardship.

 HCI-PSAR is a multi-phase project that began in 2011.
 During Phase I (July 2011 to September 2012), project staff visited 47 small repositories in Philadelphia and Montgomery counties and surveyed and assessed 541 individual archival collections totaling more than 4,600 linear feet of materials.
 Finding aids to these collections are currently available on the PACSCL finding aid website.
 There is also an interactive map showing locations of the repositories visited.

 Phase II began in October 2012 and will conclude in the fall 2014.
 It focuses on the three remaining Philadelphia-area counties—Bucks, Chester, and Delaware—as well as any un-surveyed repositories in Philadelphia and Montgomery counties.
-By the end of October 31, 2013, a total of 896 collections comprising over 10,000 linear feet of materials had been surveyed at 93 repositories in the five-county area.
-Project staff anticipate that approximately 150 repositories in total will be surveyed by the end of Phase II in fall of 2014.
+Through March 31, 2014, 972 collections in 108 repositories had been surveyed, totaling over 11,800 linear feet of materials.
+HSP anticipates that well over 1,000 collections in some 125-130 repositories will have been surveyed by the end of Phase II in October 2014.